cboulanger/bibliograph/doc/install.md

 Apache/PHP run configuration and you should be all set!

 ### Debian/Ubuntu
+Note: this setup hasn't been tested thoroughly yet and might be buggy.
 After cloning the repository, run `bash build-env/debian-ubuntu/install-deb-ubuntu.sh`.
 You'll still have setup apache configuration, though.